Cricket-Markram ton and spin twins see South Africa to ODI win over Australia

 However, South Africa did get lucky when David Warner was run out and Tim David then given out after a review of a catch that looked to have been dropped but was ruled fair by the fourth umpire after a TV review.

-Markram also had a touch of fortune about reaching his second ODI century, dropped in the deep on 95 which allowed him to go and reach the three-figure milestone.
+Markram also had a touch of fortune about reaching his second ODI century, dropped in the deep on 95 which allowed him to reach the three-figure milestone.

+But it was a vital innings that propelled South Africa to a formidable total after they lost their way mid-innings.

+They began in rampant fashion as Quinton de Kock and captain Temba Bavuma put on an opening stand of 146 before De Kock was undone by the offspin of Travis Head and holed out for 82 runs.

 (Writing by Mark Gleeson in Cape Town; Editing by Ken Ferris)